 - Grief and Loss: I have a deep understanding of how anxiety, depression, traumatic symptoms, relationship issues, and other problems can result after the death of a loved one.
 There is no time frame for us to feel better after someone close to us has died, but when intense grief symptoms persist for a prolonged duration and interfere with our lives it is time to seek help from a professional.
 In order to provide such services, most of my doctoral research and clinical rotations were focused on gaining knowledge and expertise in this area.
 I am also a member of the Association for Death Education and Counseling (ADEC) and am strongly committed to furthering my ability to treat and help people whose lives are disrupted due to loss.
 While my energies have focused on helping the bereaved, I apply the same skill set when working with those suffering from other losses, such as relationships (e.g., divorce, romantic, friendships, family, birth of child), physical functioning (e.g, disability, injury, illness), lifestyle (e.g., job loss, financial, goals/dreams), and pets and animals.

 - Posttraumatic Stress Disorder (PTSD): Symptoms of PTSD can occur in those grieving the death of a loved one.
 However, they can emerge in many other instances as well, such as from physical, sexual, and emotional abuse; combat exposure; or another terrifying experience of some kind.
-I am competent working with people who have survived these events and have received training in Prolonged Exposure Therapy for PTSD and other methods aimed at promoting the adaptation to trauma.
+I am competent working with people who have survived these events and have received training in Prolonged Exposure Therapy for PTSD, mindfulness-based stress reduction, and other methods aimed at promoting the resolution of trauma symptoms.
 Furthermore, my graduate studies afforded me the opportunities to study PTSD in Thailand and Mississippi among survivors of the Indian Ocean Tsunami and Hurricane Katrina, respectively.
-I find satisfaction helping people cope with the symptoms of trauma, while also helping them discover growth and reliance after these experiences.
+I find satisfaction helping people cope with the symptoms of trauma, while also helping them discover growth and resilience after these experiences.

 To help my clients grow and overcome these challenges, I take a collaborative approach that focuses on understanding the problem to determine how best to resolve it.
 In this process, special attention is paid to my clients’ needs, wants, cultural identities, personal histories, and values.
 I believe that humans have a large capacity to be autonomous and self-directed.
 Thus, as a psychologist I help my clients realize this potential, promoting adaptive ways of coping, and work myself out of job as a result.